HosseinAgha/persian-katex-plugin/Readme.md

 <h2 align="center">Usage</h2>

-To use this plugin follow [KaTeX usage guidelines](https://github.com/Khan/KaTeX#usage) in order add KaTeX to your environment.
+To use this plugin follow [KaTeX usage guidelines](https://github.com/Khan/KaTeX#usage) in order to add KaTeX to your environment.

-Then install the plugin using:
+Then install the plugin by:
 ### npm
   - install package:
     ```npm install persian-katex-plugin``` or ```yarn add persian-katex-plugin```